Hyper-Dimensional Fingerprints as Molecular Representations: Methods

 \bmhead{Data availability} All datasets used in this study are publicly available through the \texttt{chem-mat-database} Python package \cite{chemmatdata}.
 Specific dataset identifiers are provided in the Supplementary Materials.

 \bmhead{Acknowledgements} The authors acknowledge support from the state of Baden-Württemberg through bwHPC.
 Parts of this work were performed on the HoreKa supercomputer funded by the Ministry of Science, Research, and the Arts Baden-Württemberg and by the Federal Ministry of Education and Research.
+We acknowledge support by the Federal Ministry of Education and Research (BMBF) under Grant No. 01DM21002A (FLAIM).
+We acknowledge funding by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) within Priority Programme SPP 2363.
+This work was supported by funding from the pilot program Core-Informatics of the Helmholtz Association (HGF).

-\bmhead{Author contributions} J.T. extended the computational method, implemented the experimental code, performed the analysis, and wrote the initial draft of the manuscript.
-L.T. conceived the initial idea, developed the theoretical framework, and contributed to the writing of the Methods and Related Work sections.
+\bmhead{Author contributions} J.T. designed and implemented the experimental pipeline and final software framework, performed the experimental evaluation, and wrote the initial manuscript draft.
+L.T. conceived the project, developed the core algorithm, and co-wrote the manuscript.
 A.E. contributed to the initial implementation and code optimization.
-P.F. supervised the project, provided guidance on the research direction, and reviewed and edited the manuscript.
+P.F. supervised the project, secured funding, and edited the manuscript.
+J.T. and L.T. contributed equally to this work.

 \bmhead{Competing interests} The authors declare no competing interests.